Matrix balancing based interior point methods for point set matching problems: Numerical simulations

+At each $t$, we execute the following block coordinate steps to approximate the minimizer $(Q,x)$. \begin{itemize} \item Fixing $Q$, use matrix balancing to compute an optimal $\IT(x)$, i.e., find $\nu$ to balance the matrix $\exp(-t (c(Q)-M^\top \nu))$.
+Use $\nu$ to update $\Sigma$. \item Fixing $x$, we update $Q$ by SVD computation in (\ref{SVDq}). \end{itemize} The convergence to the exact minimizer $(Q,x)$ requires a sufficient number of these block coordinate descent steps.
+(See Prop.
+2.7.1~\cite{Np}.)
+As $t$ gets sufficiently large, $(Q,x)$ in (\ref{Qx}) is expected to approach one minimizer in (\ref{Qx0}).
+We call the new algorithm solving (\ref{Qx}) along one $t$-path as \textbf{SNNE-t}.
+Note that the major difference from (\ref{Qx0}) is that the parameter $t$ in (\ref{Qx}) is an outer loop variable.
+Results are reported in Table~\ref{default}.
+Thanks to bypassing multiple optimal transport problems, SNNE-t actually consumes much less computation time than previous algorithms.

-In the implementation of SNNE-sparse, $x$ and $Q$ are updated alternately with initialization $Q=I$.
+Next, we implement SNNE-sparse to solve (\ref{Qx}), where the support of $x$ is dynamically updated reduce the memory load of SNNE-t.
+That is, $x$ and $Q$ are updated alternately with initialization $Q=I$.
 For each $Q$ fixed, we compute $x$ via one approximate multiplier vector $\nu_\xi$ subject to the approximate support set $\Sigma_\xi$ for $\xi$ in $\{1,2,3,\ldots, \xi_{\max}\}$, as in Alg.~\ref{SNNEalg}.
 To have a better control on sparsity of $\Sigma_\xi$ in SNNE, we select a sparse parameter $ k=20$ to ensure an upper bound $(2k+1)n$ for the cardinality of $\Sigma_\xi$.
 The result of SNNE-sparse is reported in Table~\ref{default} and Fig.~\ref{figureRigid2}.
+Clearly, the introduction of matrix sparsity together with the usage of one $t$-path greatly reduces the computational time of the implementation of SNNE-sparse.
 Here, $\xi_{\max}=3$ is used.
-Clearly, the introduction of matrix sparsity together with the usage of one $t$-path greatly reduces the computational time of the implementation of SNNE-sparse.
+The heuristic choice of $\xi_{\max}$ has a big influence on the whole computational time.
+When $\xi_{\max}=2$ is used, the computation time can be further reduced.
+See the column of SNNE-sparse-2 in Table~\ref{default}.

 \begin{rem}[Multi-scale similarity] Actually the multiplier vectors corresponding to different cardinality $n$ resemble each other.
 The dual vector associated with coarser sampling can be used as one warm start to compute the dual vector associated with finer sampling.
 For instance, consider the application of SNNE on the problem with $n=2500$ and $n=5000$, respectively,